gvwilson/sensibleadventures/nardica/nardica.md

 Iffy felt into step alongside her, desperately hoping her friend couldn't hear her heart thudding in her chest.
-The Rotheran girl was three years her senior.
+Honesty---properly, Honesty's Third, but only her olders called her that---was three years her senior.
 She had been singing on a street corner across from the Dance Hall market when Iffy first saw her.
 She hadn't meant to stop,
-but then Honesty caught her eye and smiled in the middle of the chorus of *Northwest Passage* without missing a beat.
+but then Honesty caught her eye and smiled in the middle of a chorus without missing a beat.
-Iffy had only seen her four times since then, but each time had been---
+Iffy had only seen her half a dozen times since then, but each time had been---

 "Sorry?" she said belatedly.